It’s not easy dealing with a child rejecting one parent. Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

 But do this often enough and the message is clear: she’ll eventually get what she wants.

-Say, “I’m busy washing the dishes right now, so daddy will get you your snack.”
-Even if she doesn’t like it, dad should hand her the crackers.
-Sure, she might cry and even toss the bowl on the floor, but that’s her choice to skip out on snack.
+Say, “I’m busy washing the dishes right now, so Daddy will get you your snack.”
+Either Dad hands her the crackers, or she skips out on snacks.

-One thing is clear though: you’re still going to keep washing the dishes regardless of her tantrums.
+One thing is clear: you’re still going to keep washing the dishes regardless of her tantrums.
+Plus, spending time with Dad, however rocky at first, allows both of them to develop a rhythm and flow in their own unique ways.

 4. Offer alternatives

-How do you validate your child’s feelings while still guiding her to behave properly?
-Teach her alternative ways to respond.
+How do you validate your child’s feelings while still guiding him to behave properly?
+Teach alternative ways to respond.

-Let’s say she doesn’t want daddy to give her a hug.
-Rather than screaming and crying, she could say, “No, thank you.”
-Or perhaps she’s pushing dad away.
-He could ask, “How about a high-five?”
+Let’s say he doesn’t want you to hug him.
+Rather than screaming and crying, tell him that he could say, “No, thank you.”
+Or perhaps he’s pushing you away.
+You could ask, “How about a high-five?”

-You’re still honoring her feelings while showing her other ways to respond besides crying.
-Now that she knows she can say “no” politely or offer a high-five, she’ll be less likely to go to the limits when she refuses.
-Even better: dad won’t feel so rejected when her responses are polite.
+You’re still honoring his feelings while showing other ways to respond besides crying.
+Now that he knows he can say “no” politely or offer a high-five, he’ll be less likely to go to the limits when he refuses.
+Even better: you won’t feel so rejected when his refusal is polite.

 5. Consider your temperaments